 Can I link to graphics on other websites so that they display on my website?

 Okay, maybe you didn’t actually download the graphic and put it on your server, but if you display someone’s work on your site without their permission, the bottom line is still the same.

 And, you are using their server’s resources to display their files on your site.
 Not something you want to get caught doing.

 Can I display pages from other websites within frames on my website?

 Framing is when you use some code to display a page from another website within a page on your website.
 Framing was much more popular back in the day.
 But it is still being implemented.

 Most site owners would prohibit their website pages from being framed within another site.
 This is because it gives the impression that the site doing the framing created the information.

-Many times folks innocently do this so they don’t have to send site visitors off their website for information they want to provide.
-Others do so precisely to give the impression it is content they created.
+Many times folks innocently do this, so they don’t have to send site visitors off their website for information they want to provide.
+But, unfortunately, others do so precisely to give the impression it is content they created.